 - To ensure profitable real estate marketing, you must establish a plan with clear goals, audience, and budget considerations.

 - Some ways to boost your real estate marketing efforts include recording apartment tours, managing online reviews, investing in proptech, and studying the competition.
 For more tips, continue reading!

 Having a durable, original, and distinctive real estate marketing strategy is key to generating leads and attracting prospects.
 But how can you think outside the box while still being effective?
-In today’s digital age, it’s critical that you use marketing to get your property in front of the right potential tenants.
+In today’s digital age, it’s critical you use marketing to get your real estate investment in front of the right prospects.

 This post covers:

 - What is real estate marketing?

 - How do you target a real estate market?

 - 15 creative real estate marketing ideas to stand out

 What is real estate marketing?